Doctor of Dental Surgery (DDS) Program

 How will I know if I need to submit any additional documents to complete my financial aid application?

-Please visit My Financial Aid & Documents to determine whether any additional documents are required.
+Please visit Financial Aid Summary and Tasks (FAST) to determine whether any additional documents are required:

 I’ve applied for financial aid.
 What’s my status?

-You can determine your application status by visiting My Financial Aid & Documents.
+You can determine your application status by visiting Financial Aid Summary and Tasks (FAST):

 How do I apply for the Federal Direct Stafford Loan and/or the Federal Direct Graduate PLUS Loan?